chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-- The latency is very low
-- The speech synthesis sounds quite natural
+The final implementation achieved very low latency, with response times that felt nearly instantaneous.
+The speech synthesis sounds quite natural, creating a convincing conversational experience.
+This prototype successfully demonstrates the core functionality needed for my final project's speech interface.